OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-03.md

 ## 1 Peter 3:8

-To sum up, all of you be harmonious, sympathetic, loving, compassionate, and humble;
+Finally, all of you be harmonious, sympathetic, loving, compassionate, and humble;

 ## 1 Peter 3:9

-not returning evil for evil or insult for insult, but giving a blessing instead; for you were called for the very purpose that you would inherit a blessing.
+not returning evil for evil or insult for insult, but offering a blessing instead; for you were called for this very purpose, that you might inherit a blessing.

 ## 1 Peter 3:10

 For,

 > “The one who desires life,
 > to love and see good days,
 > Must keep his tongue from evil
 > and his lips from speaking deceit.

 ## 1 Peter 3:11